 Counsel renders ineffective assistance by affirmatively misadvising the defendant of the immigration effects of a plea.
 In re Resendiz (2001) 25 C4th 230, 105 CR2d 431.
 To obtain a reversal of the conviction, prejudice must be shown, i.e., a reasonable probability that the client would not have entered the plea if the client had been told the truth about its immigration consequences.
 In re Resendiz, supra.
+Counsel also renders ineffective assistance by failing to attempt to obtain an alternative disposition that will avoid adverse immigration consequences.
+People v Bautista (2004) 115 CA4th 229, 241, 8 CR3d 862.

-▶ Note: Prosecutors should also become familiar with the immigration consequences of a plea or conviction to better deal with the prosecution of noncitizens, On the one hand, the prosecution may be convinced that the defendant should be deported, and may wish to become aware of the nature of the conviction and sentence necessary to achieve this result.
-On the other hand, prosecutorial, discretion is very broad.
-Because immigration laws now trigger drastic and mandatory immigration consequences for an increasing number of minor convictions and sentences, the interests of the community and innocent family members in retaining certain immigrants should be reflected in the discretion exercised by prosecutors.
-As an example, a misdemeanor domestic violence conviction with a one-year suspended sentence is considered an "aggravated felony" and would trigger mandatory deportation, even for an immigrant who has lived lawfully in this country for 30 years, is married to a United States citizen, and has many children and numerous other family members who are all United States citizens.
+▶ Note: Prosecutors too should become familiar with the immigration consequences of a plea or conviction to better deal with the prosecution of noncitizens.
+On one hand, the prosecution may be convinced that the defendant should be deported and may wish to become aware of the nature of the conviction and sentence necessary to achieve this result.
+On the other hand, prosecutorial discretion is very broad.
+Because immigration laws now trigger drastic and mandatory immigration consequences for an increasing number of minor convictions and sentences, the interests of the community and innocent family members in avoiding deportation of certain immigrants should be reflected in the discretion exercised by prosecutors.
+For example, a misdemeanor domestic violence conviction with a one-year suspended sentence is considered an "aggravated felony" and would trigger mandatory deportation, even for an immigrant who has lived lawfully in this country for 30 years, is married to a United States citizen, and has many children and numerous other family members who are all United States citizens.
 Prosecutorial discretion is legally broad enough to allow a nondeportable result via a plea bargain or postconviction relief under these circumstances.
 See §7.12.

-There is as yet no requirement that judges advise defendants of the possible immigration consequences of a "slow plea" (see §10.19; People v Limones (1991) 233 CA3d 338, 343, 284 CR 418), but counsel must of course do so.
+There is as yet no requirement that judges advise defendants of the possible immigration consequences of a "slow plea" (see §26.19; People v Limones (1991) 233 CA3d 338, 343, 284 CR 418), but counsel must of course do so.

-Stipulation to deportation.
-Attorneys in state as well as federal criminal proceedings soon may face having to advise their clients whether to stipulate to deportation before the criminal court judge.
-The definition of "deportation" for criminal penalties for reentry of certain deported aliens includes "any agreement in which an alien stipulates to deportation during (or not during) a criminal trial under either Federal or State law."
+Stipulation to removal.
+Attorneys in state as well as federal criminal proceedings may soon face having to advise clients whether to stipulate to removal before the criminal court judge.
+The definition of "removal" for criminal penalties for reentry of certain deported or removed aliens includes "any agreement in which an alien stipulates to removal during (or not during) a criminal trial under either Federal or State law."
 8 USC §1326(b).
-United States Attorneys sometimes request stipulations to deportation, and there are plans for state prosecutors to begin doing so as well.
+United States Attorneys sometimes request stipulations to removal, and state prosecutors may begin doing so as well.
 Criminal defense counsel will be in the position of advising clients whether to accept such a condition.
-This requires an accurate understanding of the defendant's immigration position.
-If the defendant truly has nothing to lose by conceding deportability, he or she may gain valuable concessions in the criminal sentence.
-On the other hand, if the defendant has family or an established life in the United States and some possible defense to deportation, the defendant may be gravely harmed by giving up the right to contest deportation and apply for or maintain lawful status.
+This situation requires an accurate understanding of the defendant's immigration position.
+If the defendant truly has nothing to lose by conceding removability, he or she may gain valuable concessions in the criminal sentence.
+But if the defendant has family or an established life in the United States and some possible defense to removal, the defendant may be gravely harmed by giving up the right to contest removal and apply for or maintain lawful status.